nasa-fornax/fornax-documentation/documentation/compute_environments.md

 -   In the {term}`terminal <terminal>`, after activating the environment run: `uv pip install ...`.

 **Note** that packages installed this way are added in the `$ENV_DIR` folder, and therefore are not saved for the next session.
-To ensure the packages are installed in you home directory, and therefore saved between session, add `--user` to the pip command.
+To ensure the packages are available in the next session, you can install them in your home directory by adding `--user` to the pip command.

 Note also, that if the container image is updated, packages installed with the `--user` option may not be compatible with the new image and package conflicts may arise.
 The solution is this case is to create your own environments that are independent of the container image (next bullet).